pmndrs/react-three-offscreen/README.md

 render(<Scene />)
 ```

-Your app or scene should be self contained, meaning it shouldn't interact with the DOM.
+Your app or scene should idealy be self contained, it shouldn't postMessage with the DOM.
 This is because offscreen canvas + webgl is still not supported in Safari.
 If you must communicate with the DOM, you can use the web broadcast API.

-In your worker app you can use most of what is available in the eco system, drei, physics, postpro etc. You can also use assets (gltf, textures, ...).
-Even controls will work.
-You will run into problems for everything that requires a DOM to be present (drei/Html/View/...).

 ```jsx
 // Scene.jsx (a self contained webgl app)